 Skillfully slotted in physical size between the BMW X2 and X3 (or Audi Q3 and Q5, if you’d prefer a different yardstick) is Jaguar’s all-new 2018 E-Pace, a compact crossover SUV that joins the British automaker’s lineup as its new entry-level sport-utility.
-Playing little sibling to the well-received F-Pace is no easy task, but Jaguar did its homework -- the 5-passenger vehicle delivers everything this segment’s discerning buyer is seeking in one very attractive, cohesive and competent package.
+Playing little sibling to the well-received Jaguar F-Pace is no easy task, but the automaker did its homework – the 5-passenger vehicle delivers everything this segment’s discerning buyer is seeking in one very attractive, cohesive and competent package.

 Unmistakable, and attractive, Jaguar styling both outside and in

 Jaguar calls its E-Pace a crossover that “blends sports car design with compact SUV practicality.”
 To visually reinforce that point, the vehicle boasts aggressive styling cues with taut character lines and short overhangs front and rear.
 The nose features Jaguar’s iconic grill, which is complemented by sleek headlights on each side.
 Oversized wheels perfectly fill the wheel wells, and the tail end is capped by a pair of prominent oval exhaust outlets finished in chrome.
 The overall look is stunning – if entered in a beauty contest, the E-Pace is an SUV attractive enough to stand confidently next to the automaker’s gorgeous F-Type sports coupe.